-I always use the offset controls on node one as they only work on one channel at a time or as exposure control.
-This means I’m focused on one task at a time and won’t accidentally introduce an additional color balance issues to the scene that may happen when using the color wheels.
-Imagine you are trying to reduce the amount of green in the image but you accidentally drag the wheel a little bit towards blue or yellow.
-This is where working per channel with the offsets is extremely useful.
+I always use the offset controls in its own node because they work like a per-color channel exposure control.
+In other words, I won’t accidentally introduce an additional color balance issues to the scene that may happen when using the color wheels.
+Imagine: You are trying to reduce the amount of green in the image but you accidentally drag the wheel a little bit towards blue or yellow?
+Working with per channel offsets is extremely useful to avoid that problem.

-It’s also great to understand the printer light controls for communicating with DOPs.
-It may not be as popular as it used to be but with certain DOPs, you may find them asking for a point greener or a point less red which is referring to one step more or less using the printer light controls.
+It’s also useful understanding the ‘printer light’ workflow while communicating with DOPs.
+It may not be as popular as it used to be but with certain DOPs, they like asking for a ‘point greener’ or a ‘point less red’ which are referring to one step more or less using the printer light controls.

-I would never use the offsets to generate my primary look but always for getting my initial balance set.
-Jump into the video below for a step by step walkthrough of how I like to use the offsets!
+I would never use the offsets to generate my primary look but mostly for setting my initial balance.
+Watch the video below for a step by step walkthrough of how I like to use the offsets!